Juan Negrín

 None of the leaders of the Second Spanish Republic has been as vilified as Negrín, not only by Francoist historians but also by important sectors of the exiled Spanish Left.
-The leadership of his own Socialist Party were among his detractors, including his friend and fellow socialist leader Indalecio Prieto.
-He has been depicted as primarily responsible for losing the civil war, leading with a dictatorial style, selling Spain out to the Soviets, and robbing the Spanish treasury.
+After the end of the civil war there was no person more hated than Negrín.
+The leaders of his own Socialist Party were among his detractors, including his friend and fellow socialist leader Indalecio Prieto.
+He has been depicted as primarily responsible for losing the civil war, ruling with a dictatorial style, yielding to Communist influence, and giving Spain's gold reserves to the Soviet Union.